 Using data analysis to manage energy use

-Using a quick visual representation of the building’s energy consumption, Homestead gains insight into their usage peaks and valleys to identify hidden energy waste and opportunities for potential energy conservation measures.
-Trending tools allow Homestead to drill into the building’s energy usage to identify operational abnormalities and areas of highest consumption and cost.
-Viewing past data regarding HVAC, lighting and other systems enables facility managers to predict future patterns, and make adjustments to better manage building operations and energy use.
+Using a quick visual representation of the building’s energy consumption, Homestead gained insight into their usage peaks and valleys to identify hidden energy waste and opportunities for potential energy conservation measures.
+Trending tools allowed Homestead to drill into the building’s energy usage to identify operational abnormalities and areas of highest consumption and cost.
+Viewing past HVAC, lighting, and other system data enables facility managers to predict future patterns and make adjustments to better manage building operations and energy use.

 Partnering to perfect energy management strategies

-Acting as a “second set of eyes” Trane works with Homestead High School to improve the school’s business climate.
-Key Performance Indicators (KPI’s) identified upfront are monitored to collect performance data and analyzed to evaluate efficiency.
+Acting as a “second set of eyes” Trane worked with Homestead High School to improve the school’s business climate.
+Key Performance Indicators (KPIs) identified upfront were monitored to collect performance data and analyzed to evaluate efficiency.
 Reports generated by Trane for Homestead allow facility managers to view actual results vs goals and see areas for potential improvement.

-Trane professionals provide Homestead facility managers and staff with training, coaching and guidance on energy management strategies.
-Using screen shots from the Energy Performance tool, Trane demonstrates areas for concern, and helps Homestead analyze data to make knowledgeable facility management decisions.
+Trane professionals provided Homestead facility managers and staff with training, coaching and guidance on energy management strategies.
+Using screenshots from the Energy Performance tool, Trane demonstrated areas for concern and helped Homestead analyze data to make knowledgeable facility management decisions.

-Data collected from Trane’s Energy Performance solution shows that Homestead High School is running more efficiently, with electrical energy consumption approximately ten percent below similar buildings, as benchmarked by the Department of Energy Buildings Performance Database.
+Data collected from Trane’s Energy Performance solution showed that Homestead High School was running more efficiently, with electrical energy consumption approximately 10 percent below similar buildings, as benchmarked by the Department of Energy Buildings Performance Database.

-Homestead predicts future energy savings to be in excess of $40,000 a year.
-Drawing on coaching and knowledge from the Trane energy management tools and personnel, Homestead maintains an optimal learning environment, has engaged students and staff in its energy saving program, and created awareness among district administrators regarding energy usage.
+Homestead predicts future energy savings to be more than $40,000 a year.
+Drawing on coaching and knowledge from the Trane Energy Management tools and personnel, Homestead maintains an optimal learning environment, has engaged students and staff in its energy-saving program, and created awareness among district administrators regarding energy usage.
 The ability to see the results of strategic actions fifteen minutes after implementation provides Homestead with a great feedback mechanism for continual evaluation of energy use and ongoing development of energy management strategies.